 William Rawle’s grandson, Francis Rawle, took over the firm in 1871.
 One of his areas of expertise was maritime law.
 In 1878, Francis Rawle became one of the founders of the American Bar Association, and its first secretary and treasurer.
 In 1902, Francis Rawle became the American Bar Association’s president.

 A prolific author, Francis Rawle gained national recognition with his revision of Bouvier’s Law Dictionary, the publication of which coincided with the centennial of the Firm in 1883.
 Francis Rawle also served as a member of the Board of Overseers of Harvard University, his alma mater, and Vice President of the Historical Society of Pennsylvania.

 The first non-Rawle family member of the Firm, Joseph Henderson, joined the Firm in the summer of 1913, and became partner in 1917.
 He was brought into the Firm by Francis Rawle.
 In the 1920’s, Mr. Henderson expanded the admiralty practice of the Firm, a practice that the Firm continues to this day.
 He was a member of the Executive Committee of the American Maritime Law Association of the United States.
 Henderson became the president of the American Bar Association in 1943 and served on the Board of Philadelphia City Trusts.

 To this day, the Firm continues to be a thriving and dynamic player in the Mid-Atlantic legal community.
-The Firm, with offices in Pennsylvania (Philadelphia, Pittsburgh, Blue Bell and Harrisburg), New Jersey (Mt.
-Laurel, Jersey City, Iselin and Hackensack), New York (Downtown Manhattan, Long Island), Connecticut (New Haven), Delaware (Wilmington) and West Virginia (Wheeling), provides expert representation in litigation matters in diverse areas of the law, including aviation, product liability, insurance coverage, commercial motor vehicle defense, general casualty, health care and professional malpractice, employment law, commercial litigation and transactions, admiralty and workers’ compensation.
+The Firm, with offices in Pennsylvania (Philadelphia, Pittsburgh, Blue Bell and Harrisburg), New Jersey (Cherry Hill and Hackensack), New York (New York City and Long Island), Delaware (Wilmington) and West Virginia (Wheeling), provides expert representation in litigation matters in diverse areas of the law, including aviation, product liability, insurance coverage, commercial motor vehicle defense, general casualty, health care and professional malpractice, employment law, commercial litigation and transactions, admiralty and workers’ compensation.
 The Firm’s lawyers continue to practice law in the best tradition of the Firm’s founders and leaders, and maintain a dedication to the highest standards of the legal profession.
 The Firm looks forward to continued growth in its third century and to carry forward the traditions of the past.